 - 10. Revise zoning for affordable units on substandard lots - 11.
 Zone for multifamily housing - 12.
 Ease the requirements for accessory apartments - 13.
 Specifically provide for and make it easy to create mixed-use buildings in the Business districts - 14.
-Create a special district for the Lagoon Heights area
+Create a special district for the Lagoon Heights area - 15.
+Adopt visitability design standards

-Goal I: Housing Options Goal 2: Household Types Goal 3: Economic Vitality Goal 4: Community Character and Smart Growth Goal 5: Resources and Capacity Goal 6: Numerical Production Strategy 1: Increase allocations of local Community Preservation Act funds to create affordable housing Strategy 2: Allocate funds for wastewater infrastructure expansion Strategy 3: Offer municipal property at little or no cost for development of affordable and/or mixed-income housing Strategy 4: Seek private donations of property for development of affordable and/or mixed-income housing Strategy 5: Advocate for adoption of special legislation to increase the existing real estate transfer fee by 0.5 percent to promote creation of affordable housing Strategy 6: Advocate for adoption of special legislation to create a seasonal rentals excise Strategy 7: Advocate for adoption of property tax incentives to encourage affordable year-round rental of units to households with up to 80 percent AMI Strategy 8: Support creation of an Island Seasonal Housing Task Force and its initiatives Strategy 9: Explore creation of an Island-wide or sub- regional housing trust Strategy 10: Revise zoning for affordable units on substandard lots Strategy 11.
-Zone for multifamily housing Strategy 12.
-Ease the requirements for accessory apartments Strategy 13.
-Specifically provide for - and make it easy to create - mixed-use buildings in the Business districts Strategy 14.
-Create a special district for the Lagoon Heights area These units would not count on the SHI.
+Goal 1: Housing Options Goal 2: Household Types Goal 3: Economic Vitality Goal 4: Community Character and Smart Goal 5: Resources and Capacity Goal 6: Numerical Production Strategy 1: Increase allocations of local Community Preservation Act funds to create affordable housing 0 0 0 0 0 Strategy 2: Allocate funds for wastewater infrastructure expansion 0 0 0 0 0 Strategy 3: Offer municipal property at little or no cost for development of affordable and/or mixed-income housing 0 0 0 0 0 Strategy 4: Seek private donations of property for development of affordable and/or mixed-income housing 0 0 0 0 0 Strategy 5: Advocate for adoption of special legislation to increase the existing real estate transfer fee to promote creation of affordable housing 0 Strategy 6: Advocate for adoption of special legislation to create a seasonal rentals excise tax 0 Strategy 7: Advocate for adoption of property tax incentives to encourage affordable year-round rental of units to households with up to 80 percent AMI 0 0 0 Strategy 8: Support creation of an Island Seasonal Housing Task Force and its initiatives 0 0 0 0 Strategy 9: Explore creation of an Island-wide or sub- regional housing trust 0 Strategy 10: Revise zoning for affordable units on substandard lots 0 0 0 0 Strategy 11.
+Zone for multifamily housing 0 0 0 Strategy 12.
+Ease the requirements for accessory apartments 0 0 0 Strategy 13.
+Specifically provide for - and make it easy to create - mixed-use buildings in the Business districts 0 0 0 0 Strategy 14.
+Create a special district for the Lagoon Heights area 0 0 0 0 Strategy 15.
+Adopt visitability design standards 0 0